 This article contains affiliate links.
 If you purchase an item through one of these links, we receive a small commission that helps fund our Recycling Directory.

 Barbara Kingsolver, 2012

-Flight Behavior, about a young woman on a who discovers displaced monarch butterflies on her failing farm in rural Tennessee, is a bit of a cli-fi outlier.
+Flight Behavior, about a young woman who discovers displaced monarch butterflies on her failing farm in rural Tennessee, is a bit of a cli-fi outlier.
 Rather than focusing on the impacts of climate change, it explores the very human reasons that we deny the obvious and avoid taking the steps that could protect us from outcomes too scary to consider.

 Omar El Akkad, 2017

-Omar El Akkad’s American War is the first foray into cli-fi for many readers, and exemplifies the genre.
+Omar El Akkad’s American War is the first foray into cli-fi for many readers and exemplifies the genre.
 Beginning with a map of the United States in which coastal states are mostly submerged, American War imagines the future if climate change continues unchecked.
 Set in 2074, it tells the story of an American climate refugee and her role in the second civil war, this one fought over scarce resources.

 Octavia Butler, 1993-1998

 Octavia Butler’s Earthseed series comprises Parable of the Sower and Parable of the Talents.
 The two books follow Lauren Olamina from her suburban youth through the devastation of American society.
 The story focuses on her fight for survival and quest for meaning in a world of constant change.
 But the environmental change (primarily a lack of freshwater) that accelerated social dissolution is ever-present in the background.

 Erdrich presents a chilling dystopia in Future Home of the Living God, addressing female agency, self-determination, biology, and natural rights.
 In this story about a pregnant Ojibwe woman, evolution is accelerating — in reverse.
 Meanwhile, civil rights erode under a government determined to maintain control even as humanity may be facing its last days.